Esk Main Road - Shoulder Sealing

 This is part of a coordinated set of works to upgrade Esk Main Road as a High Productivity Vehicle route, and the key corridor connecting the Midland Highway with the east coast of Tasmania.

-Shoulder sealing and safety improvement work has occurred along Esk Main Road over the past six years;
+Shoulder sealing and safety improvements have occurred along Esk Main Road over the past seven years;

 - from Tullochgorum Creek to west of Mount Foster Road in 2017/18